 Two buckles presumed to be from the same maker.
 The first is very early with the BSW logo (Berlin Suhler Waffenfabrik) and WaA4, while the other one is made later in the war and only carries a Eagle/4 marking.
 Later specimens did not get a WaA stamp at all.
 This is the normal position for buckle markings, but I have seen them marked to the ridge on the flat side as well.

 A very special buckle with work-consuming machined surfaces, most probably very early production.
-Marked with the Reihnmetall Company Logo and WaA59.
+Marked with the Rheinmetall Company Logo and WaA59.

 Another very special buckle with a unknown makers mark, and the complete serial number of the gun added by the Waffenmeister!

-The slingThe sling was made of smooth leather, dyed dark brown.
+The slingThe sling was made of smooth leather, normally dyed dark brown.
+Some slings manufactured by "bla" were dyed black.
 Almost all MG slings today appear to be black, but this is solely due to the fact that they soak up all the oil that is in excess from the gun!
 The length of the actual leather is 74 cm / 29 inches.
 The dual sling is constructed with one sling considerably longer than the other, folded over the ends of the shorter one and sewn together at each end, making them appear equally long.

 Both ends have the flap sewn down on the INSIDE of the sling.
 Surprised?!
 Yes, the sling actually has a inside and an outside!
 See the next page about how to mount the sling correctly.
 The karabiner buckle will always point towards the outside of the sling.
 The reason for this is that it makes a stronger construction!
 Some slings will be found with a different construction, with both slings equal and a separate strip of leather sandwiching the ends together.